Infectious Disease Control

 The Walkerton outbreak was caused by contamination of the municipal water supply with E. coli and Campylobacter jejuni.
 By August 31st, 2000, it had killed seven people, caused Haemolytic-Uraemic Syndrome in 27 people and, it was estimated, made over 2,000 people ill.
 Poor supervision of water treatment combined with heavy rain, which had washed cattle effluent into the water supplying the treatment plant, were the major causes of the outbreak.

-In 2013 and 2016 in West Africa there were outbreaks of Ebola virus that were worse than previous outbreaks.
-By April 2016, 11,310 people had died6.
-Before that the largest Ebola outbreak was in Uganda and killed 224 people.
-Of the factors that contributed to the severity of 2013 – 2014 outbreak some were cultural and socio-economic:
+Outbreaks of the Ebola virus in West Africa in 2013 and 2016 were worse than previous outbreaks; by April 2016, 11,310 people had died6.
+Before that the largest Ebola outbreak was in Uganda, killing 224 people.
+Of the factors that contributed to the severity of the 2013 – 2014 outbreak some were cultural and socio-economic:

-- The outbreak started among impoverished, marginalized rural population.
-These people are forced to exploit the forest as a source of food and resources.
-Going into the forest puts them at greater risk of being infected by forest animals that carry the disease.
+- The outbreak started among impoverished, marginalized rural population groups who are forced to exploit the forest as their source of food and resources.
+This increases their risk of being infected by forest animals that carry the disease.

-- The region had been decimated by years of civil conflict which left the economy and the public health system unable to respond adequately and early in the outbreak.
+- The region had been decimated by years of civil conflict which left the economy and the public health system unequipped to respond adequately and early in the outbreak.

-- Porous borders between the 3 countries affected meant that a high level on intergovernmental cooperation was required
+- Porous borders between neighbouring affected countries meant that a high level of intergovernmental cooperation was required

-- Poor healthcare infrastructure in the affected areas meant that patients were being cared for in facilities that had inadequate means of diagnosing infection and preventing transmission.
+- Poor healthcare infrastructure in the affected areas meant that patients were being cared for in facilities that lacked the means to diagnose infection and prevent transmission.

-- The traditional rites of bathing and touching the bodies of relatives ensured spread to family members.
+- The traditional rites of bathing and touching the bodies of sick relatives enhanced spread to family members.
 Mistrust of health advice made it difficult to address these practices

 For further information see the article by Bausch and Schwarz7.
 For a view from further upstream, see: Richardson et al.8